Resident Profiles

 Zhuo "Nicholas" Luan, M.D.

-Why I chose to come to TTUHSC El Paso for residency: During the interview, the faculty and residents were so friendly.
-Thus, I was very impressed with TTUHSC El Paso's warm and supportive working environment.
+Why I chose to come to Texas Tech Health El Paso for residency: During the interview, the faculty and residents were so friendly.
+Thus, I was very impressed with Texas Tech Health El Paso's warm and supportive working environment.
 Besides that, I chose it because of its very diverse patient population.

 Favorite things about El Paso: I like the magnificent mountains.
 And I don't need to do lawn mowing, leaf collecting or snow plowing.